raoguchi/dsc106-wi24/syllabus.md

 Note that we will not be using Canvas for anything this quarter.

-:warning:If you enroll in the class later than 1/5, please join edsteam use [this link](https://edstem.org/us/join/6jfeKP) and join Gradescope using entry code: **B2G6ZN** manually.
+⚠️If you enroll in the class later than 1/5, please join edsteam use [this link](https://edstem.org/us/join/6jfeKP) and join Gradescope using entry code: **B2G6ZN** manually.

 ### Development Environment